ropensci/roweb3/content/blog/2022-11-22-r-universe-stars-1-en/index.md

 > and what I quickly found, luckily, was the R community" __Exchange with the R community and learn from the R community" seems to be the main mantra that both _Tucu_ and Pablo share with the team.__

+They also add two important objectives to the whole process: to present the R language in a way that is accessible to all people, even those who do not necessarily come from programming backgrounds, and to _"develop the packages in Spanish as much as possible”_.
+This helped reduce barriers for the team: _"We couldn't get into thinking whether we know English, if we don't know English, or even how much English we know.
+We wanted to get that barrier out of the way."_

 ## A work for the community